elusivecodes/FyreColor/README.md

 **To RGB String**

-Return a RGB/RGBA string representation of the color.
+Get a RGB/RGBA string representation of the color.

 ```php
 $rgbString = $color->toRGBString();